Title fight not 'make or break' for Conlan - Arum

 Legendary promoter Bob Arum says he is sceptical that Michael Conlan's title bout with Luis Alberto Lopez is "make or break" for the Belfast fighter.

-Conlan, 31 is searching for his first world title and takes on Mexican IBF featherweight holder Lopez in front of a capacity Belfast crowd.
+Conlan, 31 is chasing his first world title and on Saturday takes on Mexican IBF featherweight champion Lopez in front of a capacity Belfast crowd.

-"I don't know if it is 'make or break'," Arum told BBC Sport.

-However, he added: "It is going to be very important for him to get a title sooner rather than later."
+"It is going to be very important for him to get a title sooner rather than later," Arum told BBC Sport.

-"For an athlete, or boxer, life is very limited, and you can't waste time."
+"For a boxer, life is limited, and you can't waste time."

 - Jamie Conlan enjoying drama as Michael's brother and manager